chaoss/augur/docs/source/quick-start.rst

 Setting up VirtualBox
 ~~~~~~~~~~~~~~~~~~~~~~~
-- In the search bar type "Download VirtualBox for windows".
+- Type "Download VirtualBox for windows" in the search bar.
 - Click on the websight by Oracle.
 .. image:: development-guide/images/A1.png
   :width: 600